 You may have been struggling with difficult feelings or symptoms for a while, or life events may have recently left you feeling overwhelmed or unable to cope.
 Whatever is troubling you, it can help to explore your issues with someone who is trained to work alongside you and who won’t judge you.

 I offer both day-time and evening appointments – please contact me to discuss availability, by phone or email.
-My welcoming therapy room is situated in Leicester (LE1), close to the city centre, at the Leicester Centre for Psychodynamic Counselling.
+I am currently offering online sessions only.

 Training, qualifications & experience

 - Certificate in Mindfulness Based Stress Reduction

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).

 I began working as a counsellor in 2009.
 As well as my independent practice, I have had a long involvement with the counselling charity sector as a counsellor, assessor and trustee.
 I am experienced in working with a wide range of issues, and am committed to widening access to talking therapies and to supporting diversity and inclusion.